AggregatorX/AggregatorX.jl/design.md

 `OptimizeAggregator.jl`

 This file contains the single function `optimizeaggregator()`.
 This function does two things.
 First it sets up the optimization problem based on the information in the `aggregator` object.
-This is done by repeated calls `set_optimization_variables()`, `set_optimization_constraints()` and `set_objective` which respectively defines the variables, constraints and objective function in a JuMP model.
+This is done by repeated calls to `set_optimization_variables()`, `set_optimization_constraints()` and `set_objective()` which respectively defines the variables, constraints and objective function in a JuMP model.
 Finally it calls `optimize!(model)` to try to optimize the model and return the (hopefully) feasible solution.

 `AggregatorXMethods.jl`